AutoMapper/AutoMapper/docs/source/Enum-Mapping.md

     For every `Source` value per grouped `Destination` value:

-        3b) if the `Source` enum value does not exists in the `Destination` enum type, then that mapping cannot reversed
+        3b) if the `Source` enum value does not exist in the `Destination` enum type, then that mapping cannot reversed,

-        3c) if there is a `Source` value which is not a `Destination` part of the mappings from step 1, then that mapping cannot reversed
+        3c) if there is a `Source` value that is not a `Destination` part of the mappings from step 1, then that mapping cannot reversed,

-        3d) if the `Source` value is not excluded by option b and c, the that `Source` value is the new `Destination` value.
+        3d) if the `Source` value is not excluded by options b and c, the `Source` value is the new `Destination` value.

 4) All overrides which are determined in step 3 will be applied to mappings from step 2.

-5) Finally, the custom mappings provided to method `ReverseMap` will be applied.
+5) Finally, the custom mappings provided to the method `ReverseMap` will be applied.

 ### Testing

-[AutoMapper](https://www.nuget.org/packages/AutoMapper/) provides a nice tooling for validating typemaps.
+[AutoMapper](https://www.nuget.org/packages/AutoMapper/) provides nice tooling for validating type maps.
 This package adds an extra `EnumMapperConfigurationExpressionExtensions.EnableEnumMappingValidation` extension method to extend the existing `AssertConfigurationIsValid()` method to validate also the enum mappings.

 To enable testing the enum mapping configuration: